jayavyas07/linux/README.md

 ---

+### Q4: Of the exit types, which are the most frequent?
+Least?
 ## Exit-Type Frequency (Most vs Least)

 | Exit Type | Meaning | Observed Frequency | Context / Notes |